googlearchive/notational_velocity.dart/test/manual_tests.md

 __Actions__

-* In search box, type existing note title 'About'
+* In search box, type existing note title 'About app'
 * Hit 'return'

 __Expected Result__

-* 'About' note is the only note in the list, and it's selected
+* 'About app' note is the only note in the list, and it's selected
-* Edit box has focus, with content of About note
+* Edit box has focus, with content of 'About app' note